Mitigating Domain Shift in Federated Learning via Intra- and Inter-Domain Prototypes: Abstract

 \section{Abstract}

 Federated Learning (FL) has emerged as a decentralized machine learning technique, allowing clients to train a global model collaboratively without sharing private data.
-However, most FL studies ignore the crucial challenge of heterogeneous domains where each client has a distinct feature distribution, which is common in real-world scenarios.
-Prototype learning, which leverages the mean feature vectors within the same classes, has become a prominent solution for federated learning under domain skew.
-However, existing federated prototype learning methods only consider inter-domain prototypes on the server and overlook intra-domain characteristics.
-In this work, we introduce a novel federated prototype learning method, namely I$^2$PFL, which incorporates \textbf{I}ntra-domain and \textbf{I}nter-domain \textbf{P}rototypes, to mitigate domain shifts and learn a generalized global model across multiple domains in federated learning.
-To construct intra-domain prototypes, we propose feature alignment with MixUp-based augmented prototypes to capture the diversity of local domains and enhance the generalization of local features.
-Additionally, we introduce a reweighting mechanism for inter-domain prototypes to generate generalized prototypes to provide inter-domain knowledge and reduce domain skew across multiple clients.
+However, most FL studies ignore the crucial challenge of heterogeneous domains where each client has a distinct feature distribution, which is popular in real-world scenarios.
+Prototype learning, which leverages the mean feature vectors within the same classes, has become a prominent solution for federated learning under domain shift.
+However, existing federated prototype learning methods focus soley on inter-domain prototypes and neglect intra-domain perspectives.
+In this work, we introduce a novel federated prototype learning method, namely I$^2$PFL, which incorporates \textbf{I}ntra-domain and \textbf{I}nter-domain \textbf{P}rototypes, to mitigate domain shift from both perspectives and learn a generalized global model across multiple domains in federated learning.
+To construct intra-domain prototypes, we propose feature alignment with MixUp-based augmented prototypes to capture the diversity within local domains and enhance the generalization of local features.
+Additionally, we introduce a reweighting mechanism for inter-domain prototypes to generate generalized prototypes that reduce domain shift while providing inter-domain knowledge across multiple clients.
 Extensive experiments on the Digits, Office-10, and PACS datasets illustrate the superior performance of our method compared to other baselines.